Tyrrrz/Tyrrrz.me/src/data/blog-posts/refactoring-using-partial-classes/Content.md

 ___

 This approach is also very useful when combined with conditional compilation.
 Occasionally, we may want to introduce API that depends on features available in a specific version of the framework.
-To do that, we have to use the `#if` directive which looks a lot like the region blocks everyone dreads.
+To do that, we have to use the `#if` directive which acts similarly to regions, making our code less readable.

 Partial classes can help us make things tidier.
 Let's take a look at an example where we override `DisposeAsync` but only if we're building the assembly against .NET Standard 2.1: